DependableSystemsLab/LLTFI/README.md

       Make sure you build LLVM with CMake and pass build root directory here -LLVM_SRC_ROOT <LLVM source root dir>
   -LLFI_BUILD_ROOT <path where you want to build LLFI>
-  -LLVM_GXX_BIN_DIR <llvm-gcc/g++'s parent dir> (optional):
+  -LLVM_GXX_BIN_DIR <clang's parent directory> (optional):
-      You don't need to set it if it is in system path -JAVA_HOME_DIR <java home directory for oracle jdk 7 or higher> (optional):
-    You don't need to set it if your default jdk is oracle jdk 7 or higher and in system path
+      You don't need to set it if clang is already in system path

   --help(-h): show help information
-  --runTests: Add this option if you want to run all regression tests after building LLFI.
+  --runTests: Add this option if you want to run all regression tests after building LLTFI.
 ```

-  Below is the command to build LLTFI(without GUI) if `clang` is already in $PATH:
+  Below is the command to build LLTFI if `clang` is already in $PATH (replace paths with your actual directories):
 ```
-./setup -LLFI_BUILD_ROOT $BUILD/LLFI -LLVM_SRC_ROOT $SRC/llvm-15.0 -LLVM_DST_ROOT $BUILD/llvm-15.0
+./setup -LLFI_BUILD_ROOT /path/to/LLFI-build -LLVM_SRC_ROOT /path/to/llvm-project -LLVM_DST_ROOT /path/to/llvm-project/build
 ```

 Details about running the Web GUI for LLTFI can be found [here](web-app/README.MD)